 Critics of Israel, it is implied, are either inveterate dupes or unabashed anti-semites.
 Either they have been deceived by the Israel-haters, or they are haters themselves.

 As the hasbara industry moves into overdrive, such slurs are becoming all too common – including against those Israel most urgently needs to cultivate as allies.

 In desperation, the Israeli government is actually recruiting and paying people to scour social media and respond whenever they see criticisms of Israel and post pro-Israel comments in order to give the impression of there being grass roots support.
-Jonathan Blakely explains in detail the steps that what he calls ‘hasbara trolls’ are advised to follow and how they know when to spring into action.
+Jonathon Blakeley explains in detail the steps that what he calls ‘hasbara trolls’ are advised to follow and how they know when to spring into action.